Stits SA-5 Flut-R-Bug

 The Stits SA-5 Flut-R-Bug is a homebuilt aircraft designed by Ray Stits.

 Design and development

 The Flut-R-Bug can be built as a single place or tandem seat aircraft.
 It was an early complete-kit aircraft, sold with a pre-welded fuselage.
 Stits planned to deliver 100 kits to the German market for homebuilding.
-Examples have been completed in the United States and in Europe.
+Examples have been completed in the United States, Canada, and in Europe.

 The SA-5 is a mid-wing, tricycle landing gear design with folding wings.
 The aircraft was intended to be towed by a vehicle by the (lowered) tail on its main gear with wings folded along its sides.
 The cockpit can be open, or covered with a bubble canopy.
 The fuselage is constructed from welded steel tubing with aircraft fabric covering.
 The wings use spruce wooden spars with fabric covering.